tylermercer/personal-website/src/content/posts/software/free-lunches.md

 > consequence, economic theory asserts that there are no free lunches—if there
 > were any, someone would have already found them and extracted all their value.

-Sounds like Voss's description of the web dev industry---a stable equilibrium driven by rational decisions.
+Sounds like Voss’s description of the web dev industry---a stable equilibrium driven by rational decisions.
 Note that in this context, the "utility" includes both UX and DX (developer experience), and stems from decisions made by developers, framework authors, firms, etc.